commercelayer/commercelayer-docs-resources/inventory_stock_locations/object.md

 # The inventory stock location object

-An inventory stock location object is returned as part of the response body of each successful list, retrieve, create or update API call <b>to the /api/inventory_stock_locations endpoint</b>.
+An inventory stock location object is returned as part of the response body of each successful list, retrieve, create or update API call to the `/api/inventory_stock_locations` endpoint.

 ## Fields